-If you've had a crash, do you need new safety belts or built-in child restraint parts or LATCH system parts?
+If you've had a crash, do you need new belts or LATCH system parts?

 After a very minor collision, nothing may be necessary.
-But if the safety belts or built-in child restraint harness straps were stretched, as they would be if worn during a more severe crash, then you need new parts.
-If the LATCH system was being used during a more severe crash, then you may need new LATCH system parts.
+But if the belts were stretched, as they would be if worn during a more severecrash, then you need new parts.

+If the LATCH system was being used during a more severe crash, you may need LATCH system parts.